Generate Beta Diversity Change Boxplot for Paired Samples

 Source:R/generate_beta_change_boxplot_pair.R

-This function generates boxplots to visualize changes in beta diversity between two time points, for different groups and strata.
+generate_beta_change_boxplot_pair.RdCreates boxplots visualizing within-subject beta diversity changes between two time points.
+Compares distributions across groups and strata.

 Usage